Rishirajbal/unity/README.md

-# Box Game Download Page
+# Box Game Download Page - Local Deployment

 A professional, sleek, and modern web page for downloading the Box Game.
-This repository contains both the game files and a professionally designed website for game distribution.
+This branch is specifically designed for easy local deployment without requiring any external hosting services.

 ## Repository Structure

-- `game-download-page/` - Contains the complete website for downloading the game
+- `local-website/` - Contains the complete website with one-click launchers
 - `box game_full_zip.zip` - The original game files
-- `box-game-download-page.zip` - A packaged version of the download website
-- `.github/workflows/` - GitHub Actions workflow for automated Vercel deployment
-- `COMPLETE_DEPLOYMENT_GUIDE.md` - Comprehensive guide for deploying the website
+- `LOCAL_DEPLOYMENT_README.md` - Quick guide for local deployment
-- `VERCEL_DEPLOYMENT.md` - Quick guide for Vercel deployment
+- `LOCAL_DEPLOYMENT_GUIDE.md` - Comprehensive guide for local deployment
+- `BRANCH_INFO.md` - Information about all branches in this repository

+## Quick Start Guide

+1. **Navigate to the `local-website` folder**

+2. **Run the website**:
+   - **Windows**: Double-click `Launch_Website.bat`
+   - **Mac/Linux**: Open terminal, navigate to the folder, and run:
+     ```
+     chmod +x Launch_Website.sh
+     ./Launch_Website.sh
+     ```

+3. **Your default web browser will open automatically** with the Box Game download page

 ## Game Controls